Cyral/Command-Parser/README.md

 The .dll or .jar can be downloaded [here](https://github.com/Pyratron/Command-Parser/releases/latest), and then referenced by your project.

-The .NET library can also be installed in Visual Studio using the [NuGet package](https://www.nuget.org/packages/Pyratron.Frameworks.Commands.Parser/1.3.0).
+The .NET library can also be installed through NuGet by using the [NuGet package](https://www.nuget.org/packages/Pyratron.Frameworks.Commands.Parser/1.3.0).

     PM> Install-Package Pyratron.Frameworks.Commands.Parser